Polynomial Curve Systems are Exponentially Decaying: The idea of of the proof

-The essential idea of $\epsilon$-barrier lakes is that, once the curve passes through the barrier and gets into the inside of the lake, because the barrier is thin, so typically, it will stay in the inside for a long time before it goes to the outside, unless the inside of the lake contains few intersection points of $C$ and $L$, and the same is true for the reverse order.
-This allows us to organize most part of $C$ by a finite family of type II barrier lakes.
-These type II barrier lakes form a frame in which the type I barrier lakes are grouped into finitely many classes, with each class consisting of a large number of type I barrier lakes whose loops have the same homotopy type.
-Here 'most' means the part which does most of the contributions to $N(C, L)$.
-We will show that most part of $C$ is the union of finitely many disjoint annuli, each of which consists of a number of long spirals with the same winding number and homotopy type,
+The essential idea of $\epsilon$-barrier lakes is as follows: once the curve passes through the barrier and enters the interior of the lake, the thinness of the barrier typically forces it to remain inside for a long time before exiting, unless the interior of the lake contains very few intersection points of $C$ and $L$; the same holds for the reverse direction.
+This allows us to organize most of the curve $C$ by a finite family of type II barrier lakes.
+These type II barrier lakes form a frame in which the type I barrier lakes are grouped into finitely many classes, each class consisting of a large number of type I barrier lakes whose loops have the same homotopy type.
+Here ``most'' means the part that contributes the most to $N(C, L)$.
+We will show that most of $C$ is the union of finitely many disjoint annuli, each of which consists of a number of long spirals with the same winding number and homotopy type.

-\begin{lema6} Suppose $C$ is a simple closed curve in $\Bbb C - P_f$ and $C^1$ is a component of $F^{-1}(C)$ so that (\ref{A-1}-\ref{A-4}) hold.
-Then most part of $C$ can be organized into finitely many disjoint annuli $A_i, 1 \le i \le n (< |P_f|)$, each of which consisting of a number of long spirals with the same winding number and homotopy type, so that
+\begin{lema6} Suppose $C$ is a simple closed curve in $\Bbb C - P_f$ and minimal with respect to $\mathcal{F}_0$, and $C^1$ is a component of $F^{-1}(C)$ so that where the $\min$ is taken in the homotopy class of $C^1$.
+Then most part of $C$ can be organized into finitely many disjoint annuli $A_i, 1 \le i \le n ( \le |P_f|-3)$, each of which consisting of a number of long spirals with the same winding number and homotopy type, so that

 and